New York judge dismisses much of ex-TCW manager's sexual harassment lawsuit

 TCW said it was “gratified” by the decision.
 The Los Angeles-based firm recently had about $217 billion of assets under management.

-Tirschwell, a specialist in distressed investing, had joined TCW in 2016 to build a distressed debt fund, after 11 years at hedge fund Davidson Kempner Capital Management.
+Tirschwell, a specialist in distressed investing, joined TCW in 2016 to build a distressed debt fund, after 11 years at hedge fund Davidson Kempner Capital Management.

 In her January 2018 complaint, Tirschwell said her former boss Jess Ravich, who led TCW’s alternative products group, had coerced her into having sex in return for advancing her career.